 As pediatricians, we certainly think so.
 The American Academy of Pediatrics (AAP) media guidelines offer solid advice for all parents.
 For example, we encourage parents to:

 - Make media use a shared experience, rather than something kids do alone.

 - Create “unplugged” times and spaces in the home, so that plenty of talking and undistracted play can happen.

-- Limit entertainment media to 1 hour a day so that kids have enough time to play, get outside, and get enough sleep.
+- Limit entertainment media use so that kids have enough time to play, get outside and get enough sleep.

 More media use tips for parents of children with ASD

 - Switch it up.
 When kids seem “stuck” on a particular show or app, encourage them to watch a new show with you.
 Or, take turns playing a favorite app or game together rather than playing it by themselves.